 The Factors of a Gig Economy

 The factors of the gig economy include flexibility, meaning workers are always looking for additional ways to increase their income.
-Being able to work at home in a flexible schedule allows many workers the opportunity to make extra cash on the side of their usual job.
+Being able to work at home in a flexible schedule allows many workers the opportunity to make extra cash on the side with side job apps.
 It’s not easy juggling 2 jobs on top of already being tired from your first job, but with gig work, you can work when you want to.
 It’s easier to manage your time, and with gig sites like Upwork, it’s easy to find ways of making additional income if you have the skillset for a particular job.

 Gig economy jobs are usually categorized under “side hustles.”
 Side hustles are jobs that make extra income on the side of your usual job.
 It is also sometimes used to describe a second job to supplement one’s regular income.